"FIRST Frenzy" or "You Mean There is a DEADLINE?"

 SUBMITTING ENTRIES FOR FIRST AWARDS

 The deadlines for these awards are coming up soon.
-Detailed information can be found at the FIRST Calendar of Important Deadlines.
+Detailed information can be found at the FIRST website.

 Check for grammar and spelling before you submit your entries - especially the correct spelling of Woodie!
 In fact, stop reading right now, go to your word processer, and add "Woodie" to the dictionary.